dart-archive/www.dartlang.org/src/site/codelabs/ng2/index.markdown

 If you haven't already done so, get the [Dart SDK](/downloads/).

-The Dart SDK download includes several Dart tools that you'll need, including `dart`, `pub`, and `dartanalyzer`.
-If you wish to run these tools from the command line, add `<path-to-the-SDK>/dart-sdk/bin` to your path.
+The Dart SDK download includes several Dart tools that you'll need.
+If you wish to run the Dart tools from the command line, add `<path-to-the-SDK>/dart-sdk/bin` to your path.
 </div>